Comparing BitPay Card and MetaMask Card on fees, cashback, custody, and where each card is available. All data is current for 2026.

 | 0% foreign transaction fees, Mastercard standard conversion rates | 0% foreign transaction fees (Mastercard standard rates only) | |

-| None (previously had promotional offers) | Virtual: 1% mUSD cashback; Metal Card ($199/year): 3% mUSD (first $10K/year, then 1%).
+| None (program paused since June 2023; new applications on waitlist only, no relaunch date as of May 2026) | Virtual: 1% mUSD cashback; Metal Card ($199/year): 3% mUSD (first $10K/year, then 1%).
 Metal: 0% FX fees. | |

 | Based on loaded balance | Based on wallet balance and spending caps | |